 With the view to raise the status of teaching in higher education, EUA’s work explores incentives and policies for academic staff to invest in teaching, develop their teaching competences, better balance their teaching and research workload, and progress in their careers in teaching.
 EUA’s EFFECT project also addresses teaching enhancement, through developing and testing modules for staff development.
 The project will issue, as a final report, a Feasibility Study on teaching enhancement in European higher education.

-Digitalisation is transforming the way students learn, as well as ways for institutions to deliver education.
-While blended forms of e-learning currently appear as the most common route for including digital learning at European institutions, the Trends 2018 report shows that digital learning is reinforcing its presence and that universities want to make a more strategic use of it.
+Digitalisation is transforming the way students learn, as well as the ways institutions deliver education.
+While blended forms of online-learning currently appear as the most common route for including digital learning at European higher education institutions, the Trends 2018 report shows that digital learning is reinforcing its presence and that universities want to make a more strategic use of it.

 The European Learning & Teaching Forum is an EUA event that provides an opportunity for participants to meet and discuss developments in learning and teaching at European universities.
 The topics span from good practice in teaching enhancement and institutional strategies to national and European policies.
 The Forum builds on EUA’s work with its member universities on this topic.
 Alongside the bottom-up approach, the Forum makes use of EUA’s extensive policy work in European higher education.